 Library Services and IT Services have collaborated to develop a self-enrol Open Research online canvas course.

-Library Services' Research Skills Team offer an Open Research: introduction session on Zoom.
+Library Services' Research Skills Team offer an Engaging with Open Research Culture workshop.
 You can also view our Open Research introductory video (login required).

 The BEAR team in IT Services can support you in conducting research in a more open way, with services such as the Research Data Store for storing and sharing working data within a research group, BEAR GitLab for managing and sharing code and Software Carpentry training workshops to allow you to use more reproducible data analysis tools, such as Python and R.